Thought Experiment Myth of Sisyphus

 Sartre and Baldwin most likely met each other at some point.
-They were both part of the lively Parisian cafe scene.
-Other famous intellectuals, including Richard Wright, Simone de Beauvoir, and Albert Camus were also part of this scene.
-The term “existentialist” became synonymous with party animal during this time due to a culture of experimentation and individualism.
+They were both part of the lively Parisian café scene, along with other famous intellectuals, including Richard Wright, Simone de Beauvoir, and Albert Camus.
+The term “existentialist” became synonymous with party animal during this time due to a culture of experimentation and countercultural individualism.
 Still, Paris was a much lonelier place for Baldwin (an immigrant) than it was for Sartre (a local).
 Baldwin wasn’t a huge fan of Sartre, either, and you might understand why when we compare the two philosophies.

 Argument Sartre’s Existentialism

 He begins his essay by describing what a human being is not.
-For instance, we are radically different from a paperknife (aka letter opener):
+For instance, we are fundamentally different from a paperknife (letter opener):

 If one considers an article of manufacture as, for example, a book or a paperknife – one sees that it has been made by an artisan who had a conception of it; and he has paid attention, equally, to the conception of a paper-knife and to the preexistent technique of production which is a part of that conception and is, at bottom, a formula.
 Thus the paper-knife is at the same time an article producible in a certain manner and one which, on the other hand, serves a definite purpose, for one cannot suppose that a man would produce a paper-knife without knowing what it was for.
 Let us say, then, of the paperknife that its essence – that is to say the sum of the formulae and the qualities which made its production and its definition possible – precedes its existence.
 The presence of such-and-such a paper-knife or book is thus determined before my eyes.
 Here, then, we are viewing the world from a technical standpoint, and we can say that production precedes existence.

-For Sartre, an essence is an object’s purpose.
-Existence is the creation of an object.
-An artisan knows what a paperknife is used for, or its essence.
-This means that before the artisan even creates the paperknife, or before it exists, they have assigned an essence to the paperknife.
-Sartre concludes that for objects: essence precedes existence.
+An artisan who manufactures paperknives knows what a paperknife is and what it is used for.
+This means that before the artisan even creates a paperknife, or before it exists, they know its essence.
+Sartre concludes that for objects, essence precedes existence.
 But it is different with people.

 What do we mean by saying that existence precedes essence?
 We mean that man first of all exists, encounters himself, surges up in the world – and defines himself afterwards.
 If man as the existentialist sees him is not definable, it is because to begin with he is nothing.
 He will not be anything until later, and then he will be what he makes of himself.
 Thus, there is no human nature, because there is no God to have a conception of it.
 Man simply is.
 Not that he is simply what he conceives himself to be, but he is what he wills, and as he conceives himself after already existing – as he wills to be after that leap towards existence.
 Man is nothing else but that which he makes of himself.

-Sartre thinks religious folks think of God like a superior artisan crafting humans.
-If this is the case, we can say God assigned us a purpose and then created us (just like the paperknife).
+In many religions, God is like a superior artisan crafting humans.
+If this is the case, we can say God assigned us a purpose and then created us (just like the artisan does with the paperknife).
 But Sartre doesn’t believe there is a God.
-And once he takes God out of the picture, he concludes that humans were created without a pre–assigned purpose.
+And once he takes God out of the picture, he concludes that humans come into existence without a pre-assigned purpose.
 The only way we can have a purpose, or an essence, is if we decide it for ourselves.
-To Sartre, we are more like self–aware pieces of clay without an artist that planned to use us for something.
+To Sartre, we are more like self-aware pieces of clay without an artist that planned to use us for something.
 This means we must decide what to mold ourselves into.

 Man is, indeed, a project which possesses a subjective life, instead of being a kind of moss, or a fungus or a cauliflower.
 Before that projection of the self nothing exists; not even in the heaven of intelligence: man will only attain existence when he is what he purposes to be.

 So, what are human beings?
-We are special because, unlike anything else, we can give ourselves our own purposes.
-First you exist, next you decide your essence, and then you and your essence exist.
+We are unique because, unlike anything else, we can give ourselves our own purposes.
+First you exist, and only then do you determine your own essence.

-Recall that Aristotle also used knife imagery to talk about the purpose of human beings in the Function Argument.
-For him, a good knife is one that fulfills its purpose (a sharp knife!). and a good human is someone who lives as a rational animal to the best of their ability.
+Aristotle also used knife imagery to talk about the purpose of human beings.
+For him, a good knife is one that fulfills its purpose (a sharp knife!), and a good human is someone who lives as a rational animal to the best of their ability.
 As you continue reading through Sartre, see if you can pick up on the difference in Sartre’s use of the knife.
 How does he relate the knife image to human beings?
 Why does he think humans are different from knives?

 Thought Experiment Sartre on Moral Choices

 Sartre argues: there is no right or moral answer to the puzzle.
-The same way there's no pre-destined essence for you, there's also no choice you're ever obliged to make.
-What you choose will inform your moral character, but not until you actually ~do~ the thing you decide.
+Just as there's no pre-destined essence for you, there's also no choice you're ever obliged to make.
+What you choose will inform your moral character, but not until you actually do the thing you decide.
 All that matters, in the end, is that you take responsibility for the choice you make.

-We will now return to Sartre's essay to examine where he addresses these problems.
+We will now return to Sartre's essay to examine how he handles these challenges.

 Sartre's Response to Objection (1)

 Whether we like it or not, we are alive in a world devoid of ultimate meaning or value.
 In such a world, we are completely responsible for who we become.
-So if you see this meaningless world and choose to give up on meaning like a nihilist, then you're a quitter.
-Instead of quitting, Sartre urges us to choose to find a meaning and seize it.
+When faced with a meaningless world, we can either despair or take our lives into our own hands.
+Sartre urges the latter course.